 Non-material planning grounds, such as devaluation of property, loss of view across a third party's land, and commercial or business competition are not valid under planning legislation and cannot be considered.

-Representations should be submitted in writing (this can include emails) to the Head of Planning & Building Standards at the appropriate Planning Office.
+Representations should be submitted in writing (this can include emails) to the Head of Planning & Regulatory Services at the appropriate Planning Office.

 It should also be made clear, with the inclusion of a reference number where available, which application is being commented upon, as there may be more than one application for the same site e.g. both Listed Building Consent and planning permission may have been applied for.